efornara/jbit/README.md

 ====

 This is a C++/JavaScript version of the JBit Virtual Machine.
-It has a core written in C++, and a two simulators using it: a native one using it directly, and a JavaScript one using it via [emscripten](https://github.com/kripken/emscripten).
+It has a core written in C++, and two simulators using it: a native one using it directly, and a JavaScript one using it via [emscripten](https://github.com/kripken/emscripten).